rafle0/serving-practice/README.md

 Currently, this flask app is working on https://flask-wyrca.run.goorm.io/.
 You can test it with json files in this repo.
 (just change localhost:5000/test into https://flask-wyrca.run.goorm.io/test)

+If you want to do some details like training, making json from images.. please look or run ipynb files.

 ## Folders and Files